sarthak0797/Face-Recognition/README.md

 1) Download or Clone the repository
 2) Download all the prerequisites
 3) Store the Videos in the test_videos folder
-4) After storing the Videos in the test folder open the module named camfeed.py and change the name of "robin.mp4" to the name by which you have stored the video.
+4) After storing the Videos in the test folder open the module named camfeed.py and change the name of "robin.mp4" (in line number 4) to the name by which you have stored the video.
 Repeat the process until you have fed all this test videos one by one.
 ###### Note - Always assign numerical values to the id's
 5) After feeding all the test videos run the module named detector.py so that you train the classifier to identify all the people whose samples you haven given to the previous module.
 ###### Note - You only need to run modules camfeed.py and detector.py once,when you have to train the classifier to identify any new person.